tkach/CocosBlocksAnimation/README.md

 	pod 'CocosBlocksAnimation', :git => 'https://github.com/tkach/CocosBlocksAnimation.git'

-Alternatively, you can just copy this sources in your project:
+Alternatively, you can just copy this directory in your project:

-- CocosBlocksAnimation/CocosBlocksAnimation/CocosBlocksAnimation.h
-- CocosBlocksAnimation/CocosBlocksAnimation/Categories/*
-- CocosBlocksAnimation/BlockAnimator
+- CocosBlocksAnimation/CocosBlocksAnimation

 Usage